Active ingredient

 Talk to your doctor, pharmacist or nurse before treatment with OxyNorm injection if you:

-If you are going to have an operation, please tell the doctor at the hospital that you are taking this medicine.
+If you are going to have an operation, or have just had an operation, please tell the doctor at the hospital that you are using this medicine.
+Your doctor may adjust your dose.

 You may experience hormonal changes while taking this medicine.
 Your doctor may want to monitor these changes.

-Drinking alcohol during your treatment with this injection may make you sleepy or increase the risk of serious side effects such as shallow breathing with a risk of stopping breathing, and loss of consciousness.
-It is recommended not to drink alcohol while you’re taking OxyNorm injection.
+Drinking alcohol during your treatment with OxyNorm injection may make you sleepy or increase the risk of serious side effects such as shallow breathing with a risk of stopping breathing, and loss of consciousness.
+It is recommended that you do not drink alcohol while you are taking OxyNorm injection.

 You should avoid drinking grapefruit juice during your treatment with this medicine.